Skip to main content

 The Department of Social Work in Appalachian State University’s Beaver College of Health Sciences offers both undergraduate and graduate programs, and is accredited by the Council on Social Work Education.
 The undergraduate social work program prepares students for generalist social work practice, and graduates can be found in social service agencies, hospitals, schools, hospices, criminal justice systems and mental health facilities.
 The graduate program teaches students advanced clinical skills for their work as social service managers and leaders, or clinicians who provide services to individuals, families and communities.
 Learn more at https://socialwork.appstate.edu.

-About the Lucy Brock Child Development Laboratory Program at Appalachian
+Lucy Brock Child Development Laboratory

 About Appalachian State University